Southclaws/sampctl/readme_end.md

 ## An Easier Way To Configure via `samp.json`

 Everybody loves JSON!
-An I've always hated the `server.cfg` structure, so no longer will you need to edit this file by hand!
+I've always hated the `server.cfg` structure, so no longer will you need to edit this file by hand!
 You can work with a modern, structured, JSON format instead.

 If your current directory has a JSON file named `samp.json`, the values will be used to generate a `server.cfg` file.